jozefg/drafts/modules.md

 language.
 They aren't just "Oh we need to separate these names... modules should work".
 Like any good language they have methods for abstraction and composition.
-Additionally, like any good part of an ML language, modules have an expressive type language.
+Additionally, like any good part of an ML language, modules have an expressive type language for mediating how composition and abstraction works.

-So to explain how this module system functions as a whole, we'll cover 3 parts
+So to explain how this module system functions as a whole, we'll cover 3 subjects

  1. Structures
  2. Signatures
  3. Functors

+Giving a cursory overview of what each thing is and how it might be used.

 ## Structures

 Structures are the values in the module language.
 They are how we actually create a module.
-They look like this.
+The syntax for them is

 ``` sml
     struct